datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

       $ git config url."ria+ssh://bob@some.server.edu:/data/datasets/RIAstore".insteadOf "ria+ssh://alice@some.server.edu:/data/datasets/RIAstore"

-   With this configurations, all URLs beginning with ``ria+ssh://bob@some.server.edu:/data/datasets/RIAstore`` will be dynamically rewritten to start with ``ria+ssh://alice@some.server.edu:/data/datasets/RIAstore`` and allow Alice to retrieve files successfully.
+   With this configuration, all URLs beginning with ``ria+ssh://bob@some.server.edu:/data/datasets/RIAstore`` will be dynamically rewritten to start with ``ria+ssh://alice@some.server.edu:/data/datasets/RIAstore`` and allow Alice to retrieve files successfully.